The Nursing Home Law Center is committed to providing the legal resources necessary to hold negligent facilities accountable.

 Prevention of Pressure Ulcers

-Pressure ulcers are caused by prolonged pressure on an area of the body, resulting in decreased blood flow that can deteriorate healthy skin and cause a sore.
+Bedsores are caused by constant pressure on an area of the body, resulting in decreased blood flow that can deteriorate healthy skin and cause a sore.
+If you or a loved one is living in a nursing home, there are several ways to reduce the risk factors associated with decubitus ulcers.

 Regular Skin Inspections